SMHS to present Doctor of Medicine degrees

-GRAND FORKS, N.D.—The University of North Dakota School of Medicine and Health Sciences will confer the Doctor of Medicine (M.D.) degree during commencement ceremonies Sunday, May 12, at the Chester Fritz Auditorium on the UND campus in Grand Forks.
+GRAND FORKS, N.D.—The University of North Dakota School of Medicine & Health Sciences will confer the Doctor of Medicine (M.D.) degree during commencement at 2:30 p.m. on Sunday, May 15, at the Chester Fritz Auditorium on the UND campus in Grand Forks.